 - Drink plenty of water.
 Tamate has been known to cause kidney stones and drinking water may help prevent this.

-- Always follow your doc
+- Always follow your doctor&apos

 ;s instructions carefully.